Here at BerkeyFilters.com we're the largest authorized Berkey dealer and distributor in the United States!

 The Black Berkey Purification Elements and unit housings are warranted to be free from defects in materials and workmanship for a 2-year period, prorated in 6-month intervals.

-For our customers who choose to register at the time of their purchase, we offer a lifetime warranty on select Berkey Systems (Includes: Travel Berkey, Big Berkey, Royal Berkey, Imperial Berkey, Crown Berkey).
+For our customers, who purchase a new stainless steel system from this site, berkeyfilters.com, we offer a Lifetime Warranty (Includes: Travel Berkey, Big Berkey, Royal Berkey, Imperial Berkey, and Crown Berkey).

-If at any time the unit housings, standard spigot, washers, hole plugs, knob, or wing-nuts of your stainless steel Berkey System fail in any way due to defects in materials or workmanship, contact Berkey Filters for additional information regarding the exchange of the item and to receive a RMA # (Return Merchandise Authorization #).
+If at any time the unit housings, standard spigot, washers, hole plugs, knob, or wing-nuts of your stainless steel Berkey System fail in any way due to defects in materials or workmanship, contact Berkey Filters for additional information regarding the exchange of the item and to receive a RMA Number (Return Merchandise Authorization).

-The lifetime warranty does not cover damage caused by carelessness, accidents, or abuse/unintended use of the system.
-This warranty does not cover filters.
+The Lifetime warranty does not cover damage caused by carelessness, accidents, or abuse/unintended use of the system.
+This warranty does not cover filters or scratch and dent units.
 This is an exclusive offer to our valued customers from Berkey Filters and is in addition to all other stated warranties.